ajarifi/ajarifi.github.io/_pages/cv.md

 Currently, he is a researcher at the Advanced Science Research Center (ASRC), JAEA.
 His research focuses on hadron spectroscopy, reactions, and structure, as well as hadrons in medium, employing various data-driven hadronic models and approaches.
 </p>

-<h2 style="color:#900C3F"> Mission </h2>
+<h2 style="color:#900C3F"> Purpose </h2>

-<p align="justify"> My mission is to foster the growth of hadron physics communities in the Southeast Asian region.
+<p align="justify"> My purpose is to foster the growth of hadron physics communities in the Southeast Asian region.
 In physics, my primary objective is to build a broad understanding of hadron physics from multiple perspectives.
 Specifically, I aim to develop various quark models that explain the diverse properties of hadrons and nuclei, ultimately connecting this knowledge to QCD.
 To achieve this, I am dedicated to collaborating with new researchers and exploring different methods. </p>

 <h2 style="color:#900C3F"> Education </h2>